Can my child learn from watching television?

 Ideally, television should be co-viewed, a child and caregiver watching (and interacting) together.
 For example, while watching a short documentary about domestic animals, a caregiver can ask about content in the video: “Granny has a kitty!
 It looks just like that one.”

 Of course, it is quite a feat to continuously interact with a child, while taking care of housework or working from home, or after a sleepless night or hectic day at work.
-If a caregiver needs some time to finish up some work or take a breather from the hullabaloo of life, they can interact with their child after they have viewed the tv show (see also A guilt free 30 minutes of silence).
+If a caregiver needs some time to finish up some work or take a breather from the hullabaloo of life, they can interact with their child after they have viewed the tv show (see also Are screens always bad?).

 Join us next time when we will talk about different kinds of screens and which are the best for language development.